-No, the Asia EDGE fellows program welcomes applications from a diversity of backgrounds in the energy field including renewable energy technology, oil and gas, energy transition, power generation, energy policy, and energy infrastructure.
+No, the Clean EDGE Asia fellows program welcomes applications from a diversity of backgrounds in the energy field including renewable energy technology, oil and gas, energy transition, power generation, energy policy, and energy infrastructure.
 However, the program values knowledge of regional gas market development and highly encourages applicants to highlight their experience engaging in this segment of the energy sector.

 What are the additional travel expenses covered by the fellowship?

 The Clean EDGE Asia Fellows Program provides a modest stipend of $3,500 to its fellows.
 This stipend is separate from the additional travel expenses available under the program.
 Additional travel expenses covered under the fellowship include roundtrip economy airfare to the two planned Clean EDGE Asia conferences, and 3 to 5 days at the U.S. Government per diem rate for hotel, meals, and incidentals for the location of the event attended.

 U.S. Government per diem rates can be found at the following link: https://aoprals.state.gov/web920/per_diem.asp

 What are the expected impacts of the ongoing COVID-19 pandemic?

 As the pandemic continues to affect all of us, events in the D.C. area and around the world are being held virtually.
 This is likely to be the case at least until early summer.
 NBR has successfully held workshops and conferences virtually, and if necessary for everyone’s safety, will continue to do so.
 Currently, we are hopeful that some international travel will be possible in the period of the Fellows class of 2021, but will keep all Fellows updated on the status going forward.

 Are Clean EDGE Asia Fellows required to participate in/attend the two Clean EDGE Asia conferences?